 The Spike2 output sequencer can run complex experiment control and stimulus sequencing protocols during data capture using up to 16 TTL and 8 waveform outputs.
 Timing is precise as it is controlled at the CED 1401 interface, not the host computer.
+The output sequencer can be changed while sampling.

 Output protocols can be set up in two ways.
 A graphical editor provides all the functionality most users require, allowing creation of multiple sets of pulse outputs including square pulses, sine waves, ramps, pre-recorded and user-defined waveforms.
 See a video demonstration.
 For more demanding applications, a text editor is available in which you can edit the sequencer steps directly.
 This makes it possible to control the sequence interactively through the script language by use of variables and tables.